HIGHLIGHTS

 Departure Day

 Enjoy the final hours until hotel checkout when your touring comes to an end.
-Or otherwise connect with the extension option to Tikal, Guatemala.
+Otherwise connect with the extension option to Tikal, Guatemala.

 Meals: Breakfast